-Several studies are under way to determine the possible sources and causes of the MTBE contamination.
-The federal EPA is pursuing an enforcement effort to reach a settlement with the potentially responsible parties on matters relating to the cleanup of the contamination.
+On September 22, 1999, the U.S. EPA and the Los Angeles Regional Water Quality Control Board ordered Shell Oil Company, Shell Oil Products Company and Equilon Enterprises LLC to provide replacement drinking water to both SCW and the City of Santa Monica due to MTBE contamination of the Charnock Sub-Basin drinking water.
+The agencies are continuing to investigate the causes of MTBE pollution and intend to ensure that all responsible parties contribute to its clean up.
 Registrant is unable to predict the outcome of the EPA's enforcement efforts.
-Pursuant to an agreement with SCW, two of the potentially responsible parties have reimbursed SCW's legal and consulting costs related to this matter as well as for increased costs incurred by SCW in purchasing replacement water.
-SCW and such parties have remain effective until the underlying groundwater basin contamination is remediated.
+Pursuant to an agreement with SCW in December, 1998, two of the potentially responsible parties (the "Participants") have reimbursed SCW's legal and consulting costs related to this matter as well as for increased costs incurred by SCW in purchasing replacement water.
+However, a notice of termination from the "Participants" to the settlement agreement and a conditional termination from one of the responsible parties was received in October, 1999.
+SCW and such parties are currently in the process of negotiation.
 No assurances can be given that current or future negotiations will result in complete restoration of SCW's water rights or that continued reimbursement of SCW's costs will be forthcoming.